 As a member of the LIGO/Virgo/KAGRA collaboration, I led the publication announcing the detections of the first neutron-star black hole mergers.
 I am now actively involved in the LISA Consortium.
 LISA will be a space-based gravitational wave detector, which will open a new range of GW detections.
 Observing with LISA will be like observing in the infrared for the first time, we will observe many new phenomena.

-My research mainly focuses on the extreme outflows from compact objects, which emit highly energetic light.
-I try to understand how they evolve, emit their energetic radiation and how they influence their surroundings.
-I mostly use high resolution numerical simulations and some analytic calculations.
+Since my PhD thesis, I have tried to understand how binary stars evolve, emit their energetic radiation and how they influence their surroundings.
+I consider the entire lifecycle of massive stars from colliding stellar winds the final stages of stellar evolution to the relativistic outflows when a compact object is present/forming and final merger of the remnant compact objects leading to gravitational wave emission.
 As you can see from my Projects, I have worked on “astronomical” range of distances, from the close surroundings of fast-rotating pulsars to the cosmological impact of supermassive black holes.
+While base most of my work on numerical simulations and analytic estimates, I cultivate a close connection with observational data.
+I develop and work with several tools to model the multi wavelength/multimessenger emission of the systems I model.
 I enjoy working on various topics and combine different fields to perform innovative research.